 DBS Land and Pidemco Land merged to form CapitaLand Limited.

-The Ascott Limited is a Singapore company that has grown to be one of the leading international serviced residence owner-operators.
-It has more than 55,000 operating serviced residence units in key cities of the Americas, Asia Pacific, Europe, the Middle East and Africa, as well as over 39,000 units which are under development, making a total of more than 94,000 units in over 630 properties.
+The Ascott Limited is a Singapore company that has grown to be one of the leading international lodging owner-operators.
+It has more than 55,000 operating units in key cities of the Americas, Asia Pacific, Europe, the Middle East and Africa, as well as over 39,000 units which are under development, making a total of more than 94,000 units in over 630 properties.

 Ascott, a wholly owned subsidiary of CapitaLand Limited, pioneered Asia Pacific's first international-class serviced residence with the opening of The Ascott Singapore in 1984.
 In 2006, it established the world's first Pan-Asian serviced residence real estate investment trust, Ascott Residence Trust.
-Today, the company boasts over 30 years of industry track record and award-winning serviced residence brands that enjoy recognition worldwide.
+Today, the company boasts over 30 years of industry track record and award-winning brands that enjoy recognition worldwide.